Ellezon/RakeTech-Challenge/COMMENTS.md

 - Single user -> No login required
 - A new task can only be added to the todo
 - Tasks can have the same name
+- a task must take at least one hour to complete

 |---------------------------------------------------------------------|